 ii.)
 All anglers will fish the first three days of competition.
 At the conclusion of day three weigh-in, the field will be cut to the top 25 boaters and top 25 co-anglers who will fish the fourth and final day.
 Once the cut has been announced, information can only be received or exchanged by competitors who made the cut and are still in the competition.

-• Largest number of legal live fish weighed during the tournament
+ii.)
+Largest number of legal live fish weighed.

-21. PAIRING OF COMPETITORS: Pairing of competitors will be by random computer draw.
+17. PAIRING OF COMPETITORS: Pairing of competitors will be by random computer draw.
 Two competitors (one boater and one co-angler) will be assigned to each boat.
-Announcement of your first-day fishing partner shall be made at the tournament briefing, which must be attended by each competitor.
+Announcement of your first-day fishing partner shall be made at the tournament briefing.
 It shall be the responsibility of each partner to appear at a mutually agreed upon location with sufficient time remaining to check-out at the official checkpoint and start on time.
-Tournament officials shall have no responsibility for finding missing partners.
 The tournament director, at his/her sole discretion, may reassign partners prior to the morning take-off.
-It is suggested that a minimum of 30 minutes is required for preparation to depart to the check-out point.
-When two competitors check-out at the beginning of the day, they must stay together and within sight of each other and each other's catch throughout the day until the weigh-in is completed except in case of dire emergency (see Rule 14 & 15).
+When competitors check-out at the beginning of the day, they must stay together and within sight of each other and each other's catch throughout the day until the weigh-in is completed except in case of dire emergency (see Rule 7).
 A competitor must not allow any bass caught by him/her to be counted on the score of another competitor.
-In such a case, both competitors shall be disqualified from this tournament and from all future tournaments conducted by ABA.
-Partner pairing for subsequent days will be announced and posted at the weigh-in location for the second and third days of competition.
-At the conclusion of day three weigh-in, the top 25 boaters and top 25 co-anglers will be required to attend a separate meeting to discuss procedures and assign partner pairing for the fourth and final day.
+In such a case, both competitors shall be disqualified from this tournament and all future tournaments conducted by ABA.
+Partner pairing after day one will be printed on anglers weigh slip and posted at the weigh-in location for the second and third days of competition.
+At the conclusion of day three weigh-in, the top 25 boaters and top 25 co-anglers will be required to attend a separate meeting to discuss procedures and partner assignment for the fourth and final day.